If your writing looks professional, so do you.

 - Take advantage of the Career Services office.
 If you have no idea what you want to major in or what career you might want to pursue, career counselors can help.
 When you are a student, you can take all kinds of personality and aptitude assessment tests that would cost you a small fortune if you weren’t a student.
 TAKE THEM WHILE THEY ARE FREE!
 Start a file, and get to know your career counselors.
 If you wait until your senior year, you’ve missed a tremendous opportunity.

-- If you need to work to earn money during college (and most people do), try to get an on-campus job.
+- If you need to work to earn money during college (and many people do), try to get an on-campus job.
 Check with your financial aid officer to see if you qualify for a workstudy or workship job on campus.
-Why?
 You won’t waste time getting to and from work, and an on-campus employer will be more likely to understand when you need to change your schedule because you have a big test or exams.

 - Call your mom and/or dad and/or other people who love you and are adjusting to your being gone.
 This transition is hard on them, too.
-Let them know you’re alright, and give them a glimpse of your campus life.
+Let them know you’re OK, and give them a glimpse of your campus life.
 BUT resist the urge to go home for at least the first month—maybe even not until fall break or Thanksgiving.
 Campus is your new home-away-from-home now, and you need to be there to meet people, to take advantage of activities, to learn about your surroundings.
 As with most things in life, you’ll get out of it what you put into it; if you remain more emotionally and physically tied to life “back home” than to life on campus, you will be cheating yourself.
 Some parents have a harder time letting go than others; if your parents are texting you every day (or multiple times a day!), you may have to set (gently) some boundaries.

 - Take care of yourself.
 Sleep.
 Eat.
 Exercise.
 Have fun, but be safe.
 When you make mistakes, forgive yourself, learn from the experience, get back in the game.